No education, rarely stepped out of house: Afghan Sikh woman recounts life under Taliban rule | Education

 ''We are hoping to get him treated here in India,'' Singh told PTI.

-Activist Kavita Krishnan, who has been involved in the evacuation of Afghan Sikhs and Hindus to India, said the Centre should have a policy of offering citizenship to such refugees in India and providing them work.
+Activist Kavita Krishnan said the Centre should have a policy of offering citizenship to such refugees in India and providing them work.

 ''Our country is more than capable of just offering citizenship to these refugees.
 Not just the Afghan Sikhs and Hindus but all refugees should be offered this help by the government.